Incident & injury

-Participation in our current soccer program requires agreeing to abide by the COVID-19 protocols as outlined below.
+Participation in our current soccer program requires agreeing to abide by the COVID-19 protocols as outlined on this webage.

 Before you play, coach, ref, or otherwise interact with teams . . .